sampersand/mviz/README.md

 `p` is broken into three configurable parts: The encoding of the input data, the "patterns" to match against the input data, and the action to take when a pattern matches.
 They're described in more details below:

 ## Encodings
-The encoding (which can be specified via `--encoding`) is used to determine which input bytes are valid, and which are invalid.
+The encoding (which can be specified via `--encoding`, and are case-insensitive) is used to determine which input bytes are valid, and which are invalid.

 Valid bytes (which differ between encodings, see below) are then matched against patterns as described in `How it works`.
 However, "invalid bytes" (for example `\xC3` in UTF-8) are handled specially: